Welcome to the Reef!

 It is the time of the first venture stock companies and the first global trade struggles.
 Instead of only a handful of primary players on the world stage as in the 18th century, the 17th century map is full of worthy opponents no matter what faction you may prefer.
 The conflicts of the 17th century were much more expansive, global, and lasted much longer than the 18th century.
 The grand sea battles of the Golden Age often saw each side fielding over a hundred large warships as opposed to a couple dozen at the very most in the rare large sea battles of a century later.

 Also the 17th century had a dash and flair that is missing a hundred years after.
 The weapons are much more elegant and decorative, the clothing, art, sculpture and decoration still enjoy the rich style of the high rococo and baroque.
 The dress is far more flamboyant and swashbuckling.
 The ships are more rakish, decorative and still in interesting evolutionary development at this time.
-Whereas the ships we find in the 18th century are far more developed, standardized, flatter, less decorative and frankly less interesting.
+Whereas the ships we find in the 18th century are far more sleek and advanced in development – but as a result, more common and less diverse in profile, more standardized, less shapely, flatter, less decorative and frankly less interesting.
 And last we must mention that the great pirates of Dunkirk and Ostend, the Levant, the Barbary Coast, the Caribbean, Africa and Madagascar were at their Zenith from 1620-1690.
 This was the time when Piet Heyn seized the entire Spanish treasure fleet – the only man in history to ever do so.
 This is the time of England’s counter invasion of Spain and Grenville’s famous Revenge held off fifty three Spanish war galleons alone to allow the English vanguard to escape.

-It is the time of some of the greatest and most innovative sailing ships ever built: Batavia, Wasa, Kronen, St. Louis, Soliel Royale, The Sovereign of the Seas, HMS Prince, Santa Anna, Nuestra Senora de la Concepcion, Hollandia, Eendracht, Brederode, and Zeven Provincien.
+It is the time of some of the greatest and most innovative sailing ships ever built: Galeon de Guise, Wasa, Kronen, St. Louis, Soliel Royale, Rainbow, Triumph, Sovereign of the Seas, Prince, Santa Anna, Nuestra Senora de la Concepcion, Eendracht, Brederode, and Zeven Provincien.

 This is the time of grand fleets when ships of all factions traveled in great convoys – East India fleets, Treasure Fleets, Pirate Fleets and Invasion Fleets – unlike a century later when the philosophy had changed to individual ships being less valuable targets (not to mention that the pirates were pretty much gone by then).